 The Parks and Recreation Commission is a seven-member body that works with the City of Kennewick's Parks and Recreation Department to provide citizen input into the City's recreational and parkland needs.

 The City's Parks and Recreation Department is charged with the responsibility of maintaining and developing the 646 acres of City owned parkland, 602 acres of which are developed, and administering the various recreational programs.
-City sponsored recreational programs include but are not limited to adult and/or youth activities in aerobics, basketball, softball, wrestling, and tumbling as well as co-sponsored activities with the Kennewick Senior Center and other local groups.
+City sponsored recreational programs include but are not limited to adult and/or youth activities in aerobics, basketball, softball and tumbling as well as co-sponsored activities with the Kennewick Community Center and other local groups.

 The responsibilities of the Commission include: